Mithraeum/mithraeum-core-public/docs/README.md

 ### Settlement.sol

 Central hub of user assets.
 Banner id specified in this contract will be considered as settlement owner.
 Contains settlements' assets, such as buildings, siege, army.
-Also methods to manage governors and settlement.&#x20;
+Also methods to manage governors and settlement.

 ### Region.sol